saikirangurijal/cloudcentersuite/Content/Backup/Azure Backup Service/README.md

 ## How it works
    1. Import the service and application profile using Import service script.
-Refer section ## Importing the service.It creates an application profile Azure_Backup_Service.
+Refer section ## Importing the service.It creates application profiles Azure_Backup_Service and NTierAzureBackupService.

    2. Backup the AzureVM  using above profile by providing Recovery Service vault name and Azure Virtual Machine Name.